< Back to Shopping

 • Go out for your Thanksgiving meal.
 While it may feel counter-intuitive, many establishments offer big Thanksgiving meals, which can be an enjoyable way of spending the day.
 If it is tiring to cook all those foods, take a break this year and go to a nice restaurant.

 • Keep the leftovers and prepare sandwiches for the upcoming days.
 It is a nice way to carry the holiday spirit into your daily life.
-Not to mention the great lunches you’ll have for a while.
+No need to mention the great lunches you’ll have for a while!

 Thanksgiving Day Ideas for Restaurants